Warm pools

 Cost

-Warmth trades idle Docker capacity for tail latency—validate against your traffic bands.
+Warmth trades idle Docker capacity for tail latency—validate the exchange against your own traffic bands before scaling the pool up.

 How to tune warm containers in Inquir Compute